akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 .. important::

-    We strongly advise to always try to re-use most of existing pieces, especially processor and writer, it ensures that all business rules and validation will be applied.
+    We strongly advise to always try to re-use most of existing pieces, especially processor and writer, it ensures that all business rules and validation will be properly applied.

 Create our Reader
 -----------------